What Is Gestalt Therapy, And How Can Gestalt Therapists Help Your Mental Health?

 The reason why the mother refused to hug the boy is not usually a focus in gestalt therapy, but how he experienced or perceived the rebuff often is.
 This is because especially these early-life interruptions can remain with us throughout our lives and affect all our experiences.
 According to Gestalt theory, we unconsciously seek to mend or heal the interrupted process but most often only repeat the original trauma.
 This is due to the influence of the conceptions of “reasons” we created for ourselves, often referred to as “unfinished business” in gestalt therapy.

 A gestalt therapist often uses this map, the cycle of experience, to determine where and how the process has been disrupted.
-This can provide information for diagnosis and suggest which treatment plan to follow.
+This can provide information for diagnosis and suggest which type of therapy and treatment plan to follow.

 Gestalt theory tends to use exercises and techniques to elicit a response from the client or “make something happen” in the therapeutic situation to raise self-awareness.
 To this end, a therapist may use any number of exercises or techniques.